Order of Saint Lucia: Insignia

 The riband of the order is composed of vertical stripes of the colours blue, gold, black, and white.
 When worn with the insignia of the Grand Cross of the Order of Saint Lucia or the Saint Lucia Cross, the riband is a width of two inches; and when worn with the insignia of the other grades of the order, the riband is the width of one and a half inches.

 The Grand Cross is of gold and the recipient shall is invested with a Star, and a Collar to which is affixed the badge of the order.
 Upon retirement from office of governor-general, the recipient is only entitled to wear the Star with and the badge of the order suspended from the riband of the order and worn round the neck.

 The Cross of the order is awarded in gold and is worn from the riband of the order round the neck.

 The Medal of Merit and the Medal of Honour can be awarded in gold or silver.

 The Les Pitons Medal can be awarded in gold, silver or bronze.

 All of the medals are worn as a pendant from the riband of the order from the left breast.

 Precedence and privileges

 When worn in Saint Lucia the Order takes precedence over all other decorations except the Victoria Cross and the George Cross.

 Knights or Dames Grand Cross are entitled to the style "His Excellency" or "Her Excellency", the prefix "Sir" (for knights) or "Dame" to their first names and use the post-nominal "GCSL".
 Only those persons appointed governor-general shall be awarded the Knight or Dame Grand Cross.

-Knight/Dame Commanders are entitled to the prefix "Sir" (for knights) or "Dame" to their first names and use the post-nominal "KCSL" or "DCSL".
+Knights/Dames Commander are entitled to the prefix "Sir" (for knights) or "Dame" to their first names and use the post-nominal "KCSL" or "DCSL".

 Saint Lucia Crosses are entitled to the style "The Honourable" and use the post-nominal "SLC".

 Other ranks use the post-nominals "SLMH" (Saint Lucia Medal of Honour), "SLMM" (Saint Lucia Medal of Merit), "SLPM" (Les Pitons Medal) and "NSC" (National Service Cross).